ya7010/tombi/README.md

 but you can control the behavior with a configuration file called [tombi.toml](https://github.com/tombi-toml/tombi/blob/main/tombi.toml).

-## TODO
-1. The formatter/linter is almost complete, but support for JsonSchema is incomplete.
-2. The documentation site release.

 ## NOTE
 ### TOML v1.1.0
 [TOML v1.1.0](https://github.com/toml-lang/toml/issues/928) has not been released.